apnadkarni/blt/man/table.rst

     The default is "none".

+  **-weight** *number*
+    Specifies the weight that should be given to *rowIndex* when there is extra room.
+A higher number indicates that this row should be preferred.

 **blt::table row delete** *tableName* ? *firstIndex* ?\ *lastIndex*\ ?
   Deletes one or more rows from the table. *FirstIndex* and *lastIndex* are row indices.
 If no *lastIndex* argument is given,